bloom-works/organ-donation-reform/drop-off/7_drop-off.md

 sub: drop-off
 ---

-## Drop-off Point #6: _When OPO fails to recover organs in a timely manner or an organ is found to be non-viable after recovery_
+## Drop-off Point #6: _When an OPO fails to recover organs in a timely manner or an organ is found to be non-viable after recovery_

 ### Frequency/Size of Drop-off: **LOW**